haisumharoon/haisumharoon.github.io/_pages/about.md

 ---

 <!-- BIO SECTION -->
 I am a Computer Science undergraduate at **Information Technology University (ITU)**.
-My research interests include **Software Engineering** and **Large Language Models**, with a specific focus on **Automated Test Repair** and mitigating **LLM Bias**.
+My research interests include**Large Language Models** and **Software Engineering** and , with a specific focus on mitigating **LLM Bias** and **Automated Test Repair**.

-Previously, I worked as a Research Assistant at **Tufts University** and the **UIUC+ Research Program**, where I investigated fairness in large language models and software reliability.
-I am passionate about building secure, reliable, and human-centered intelligent systems.
+Previously, I worked as a Research Assistant at **Tufts University** and the **UIUC Research Program**, where I investigated fairness in large language models and software reliability.
+I am passionate about building reliable, secure, and human-centered intelligent systems.

 <div style="margin-top: 20px; margin-bottom: 30px;">
   <a href="/assets/pdf/Haisum_CV.pdf" target="_blank" style="text-decoration: none;">